 By Dr Lucy Mahoney, Network Manager, Walking and Cycling

 China is famed for its cycling.
-From the age-old iconic images of cyclists roaring through historic cityscapes to the modern-day infiltration of dockless bike share schemes, cycling really is ubiquitous in China.
+From the age-old iconic images of cyclists roaring through historic cityscapes to the modern-day infiltration of dockless bike-share schemes, cycling really is ubiquitous in China.

 The rise of the car

 After nearly a century of cycling growth, there was a decline in cycling mode share in the ‘Kingdom of Bicycles’ from 1995, alongside a colossal rise in car ownership.
-Cycling in Beijing for example, accounted for 38% of total mode share in 2000, but in 2009 had decreased to 18%.
+Cycling in Beijing for example, accounted for 38% of the total mode share in 2000, but in 2009 had decreased to 18%.
 A major contributing factor were policies implemented across China, specifically to reduce bicycle mode share and infrastructure, which nudged cyclists out and, in their place, advanced auto-centric ambitions.

 The perceived high status of car ownership has resulted in car dominance across the globe.
 Just as in many nations, in China, in the late 90s and early 2000s, cars were seen to signal economic development and were prioritised politically.

 Today, the negative impact of high levels of private car ownership are witnessed globally, and the wider consequences of climate change are hitting urban and rural areas hard.